-General class feedback is also given in practical classes or on the LEARN course site.
+General class feedback is also given in practical classes or on LEARN course site.

 On completion of this course, the student will be able to:

-- Gain a broad knowledge and understanding of the constituent materials which make up the solid Earth, and how the study of minerals can be used to understand the processes which have shaped the Earth throughout geological time
+- To gain a broad knowledge and understanding of the constituent materials which make up the solid Earth, and how the study of minerals can be used to understand the processes which have shaped the Earth throughout geological time.

-- Identify, describe and interpret geomaterials from an atomic level to a hand specimen scale, and to be familiar with the foundations and application of modern methods used to study geomaterials: diffraction, optical mineralogy, electron microbeam analysis
+- To identify, describe and interpret geomaterials from an atomic level to a hand specimen scale, and to be familiar with the foundations and application of modern methods used to study geomaterials: diffraction, optical mineralogy, electron microbeam analysis

-- Understand how stability of earth materials can be predicted and determined using thermodynamics, and how the rates of atomic processes govern Earth processes
+- To understand how stability of earth materials can be predicted and determined using thermodynamics, and how the rates of atomic processes govern Earth processes.

-Klein C and Philpotts A (2016) Earth Materials.
+Klein, C and Philpotts, A. Earth Materials.
 Cambridge University Press.

-Deer, Howie & Zussmann (1992) An Introduction to the Rock Forming Minerals.
-Prentice Hall
+Deer, Howie & Zussmann, Intro. to the Rock Forming Minerals.
+Longmans

-Gill R (2008) Chemical Fundamentals of Geology.
-Springer.
+Gill R (1995) Chemical Fundamentals of Geology.
+Chapman and Hall.

 McKenzie & Adams, A Colour Atlas of Rocks and Minerals in Thin Section.
 Manson